 Where the Wild Things Are

 Where the Wild Things Are is one of those truly rare books that can be enjoyed equally by a child and a grown-up.
 If you disagree, then it's been too long since you've attended a wild rumpus.
 Max dons his wolf suit in pursuit of some mischief and gets sent to bed without supper.
 Fortuitously, a forest grows in his room, allowing his wild rampage to continue unimpaired.
-Sendak's color illustrations (perhaps his finest) are beautiful, and each turn of the page brings the discovery of a new wonder.
+Sendak's color illustrations (perhaps his finest) are beautiful, and each turn of the page brings the discovery of a new wonder.book details

 The wild things--with their mismatched parts and giant eyes--manage somehow to be scary-looking without ever really being scary; at times they're downright hilarious.
 Sendak's defiantly run-on sentences--one of his trademarks--lend the perfect touch of stream of consciousness to the tale, which floats between the land of dreams and a child's imagination.